-The exploitation process begins already in Bangladesh, in the form of false or deceptive information provided by the "recruiters", including overstating the monthly wage, false information about the job itself and the working conditions and with fake contracts.
+The exploitation process begins already in Bangladesh, in the form of false or deceptive information provided by the "recruiters", including overstating the monthly wage, false information about the job itself and the working conditions, and fake contracts.
 On the other hand, these brokers and agencies charge exorbitant recruitment fees, with excessive interest rates leading to debt bondage.
-The repayment of these debts makes workers remain in exploitative conditions in the destination country, as woman have hardly any alternate employment options to repay the loans if they return home138.
+The repayment of these debts makes workers remain in exploitative conditions in the destination country, as women have hardly any alternate employment options to repay the loans if they return home138.

 Recruitment of women domestic workers by Saudi Arabia, the largest job destination, is conducted through an online system called MUSANED, regulated under the MoU signed between Bangladesh and Saudi Arabia.
 Under this system, employers pay a certain amount in advance to the recruiting agent concerned in the country for the completion of the recruitment process.
 However, workers and insiders report that the outbound women domestic workers are deprived of their due wages that the employers send to recruiting agencies in advance for hiring the workers.
 These situations place women workers at risk of debt-based coercion.
 Some recruitment agencies, agents, and employers also commit recruitment fraud, including contract switching.
 This includes promising women and children jobs and sexually exploiting them upon arrival.
-Many of the Bangladeshi women, stay undocumented due to passport retention, experience underpayment or non-payment of wages, and fraudulent recruitment.
-During 2020, NGOs reported traffickers used promises of employment in "COVID-19 free" locations to attract victims.
-Traffickers have reportedly become increasingly sophisticated at deceiving the families of victims to delay filing of missing persons reports.
-The Bangladesh Association of International Recruiting Agencies (BAIRA) acknowledged migrant workers frequently paid to the sub-agents or dalals fees in addition to the legal amount BAIRA agents charged before the workers began the formal recruitment process.
-Dalals also directly connected workers to overseas jobs by providing fake visas and other documentation and, in some cases, incorrect information about the migration process and the job in the destination country.
+Many of the Bangladeshi women stay undocumented due to passport retention, underpayment or non-payment of wages, and fraudulent recruitment.
+During 2020, NGOs reported that traffickers used promises of employment in "COVID-19 free" locations to attract victims.
+Traffickers have reportedly become increasingly sophisticated at deceiving the families of victims to delay the filing of missing persons reports.
+The Bangladesh Association of International Recruiting Agencies (BAIRA) acknowledged that migrant workers frequently paid fees to the sub-agents or dalals in addition to the legal amount BAIRA agents charged before the workers began the formal recruitment process.
+Dalals also directly connected workers to overseas